JD751/Restful_API_Authentication/README.md

-This project contains the code for the medium article on How to create a new project on Django.
-The article can be found at: https://medium.com/@jawad751/how-to-create-a-new-project-in-django-a-step-by-step-guide-5cb97878184d
+This project contains the code for the medium article on How to create a Restful API- Part 1.
+The article can be found at: https://medium.com/@jawad751/how-to-create-a-restful-api-part-1-dce44a06f63b